98emre/Lagalt-Backend/README.md

 ```

 ## Usage
-The application will run on port 8080 by default but this backend is using port 8081.
+The application will run on port 8080 by default.
 If another port would be desired, this can be set in the application.properties file.

+## Testing with Postman
+Postman is a popular tool for testing APIs.
+It allows you to send requests to your API and view responses in a user-friendly interface.

+### Step 1: Install Postman
+Download and install Postman from [Postman's official website](https://www.postman.com/).

+### Step 2: Send Requests

+With Postman open, you can send requests to the Lagalt API.
+For example, to retrieve all users on the platform, set the request type to "GET" and enter the endpoint URL: `http://localhost:8081/api/users/public`.

+You can also add headers, body data, and other request parameters as needed for different endpoints.

+### Step 3: Lagalt Endpoints
+Further down you can find all our endpoints for the application that you can use

 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |
 | --------- | --------- | --------- |
 | **User** | | |